-The most recent Making Futures conference in 2019, Making Futures: People, Place, Meaning - Crafting Worlds & Social Making, took place in Plymouth, UK at Plymouth College and was host to speakers and artists from around the world to address the social dimensions of maker practices and how these can positively contribute to the construction and regeneration of communities when valued as creative agents of productive change.
+In 2019, Making Futures: People, Place, Meaning - Crafting Worlds & Social Making, took place in Plymouth, UK at Plymouth College of Art, and was host to speakers and artists from around the world to address the social dimensions of maker practices and how these can positively contribute to the construction and regeneration of communities when valued as creative agents of productive change.

 Community is at the heart of the Making Futures agenda as well as appreciating the value of makers as singular creative agents producing material objects, focusing on the social dimensions of maker practices and how these can positively contribute to the construction and regeneration of communities.